 WORKING TOGETHER TO CREATE THE MOST EXTRAORDINARY OF SCHOOLS.

 Volunteering at MSD is a win-win for everyone.
 Our volunteers enrich our community with energy, ideas, and enthusiasm.
 Our parent volunteers gain a better understanding of our school’s mission and educational philosophy.
 Plus, our students develop self-confidence and greater self-esteem in a supportive environment that includes students, faculty, staff, and parents.
 Ultimately, our children learn the importance and gratification of giving back to their community the way their parents do.
-We have developed a school community that supports our students as they learn and grow.
-To continue this spirit of involved learning we need and expect family commitment.

 The Work Bond Program is designed to strengthen the quality of the volunteer program and to keep tuition increase to a minimum.
 The Work Bond fee of $250 is paid when a family enters the school with the expectation that each family will volunteer a minimum of 25 hours during the school year.

 This year’s volunteer and Work Bond opportunities are as follows: